 Why have a Jump Start Summer Program?

 Experts often say that studying the law can be as unfamiliar to students as studying a foreign language.
 Unlike most other educational programs, law is not merely learning a collection of facts and figures–- it is learning a new way to “think.”
 To do this, law school uses methods very different from anything you may have experienced before.
 For example, most first year courses are taught using the Socratic Method, where students come to class having “learned” the law themselves.

 They are then expected to apply what they have learned to new and novel situations, argue and defend their positions, and critique the goals of the laws they are studying.
 Course textbooks are “casebooks,” filled with largely unedited case law and primary sources, which is like tossing you in the ocean to teach you how to swim.
 And, as you may have already noticed, there is an entire industry of books and courses built on law student anxiety.
 The Roger Williams University School of Law’s Jump Start Program is designed to combat any anxiety you may have with starting law school and help you excel in this new educational environment.

 What will students do in the program?

-Jump Start students will attend a one-week mini-course taught by one of the members of our faculty and several workshops on topics such as Legal Writing, Time Management, Course Outlining, Note-taking, and Case Briefing.
+Jump Start students will attend a one-week mini-course taught by one of the members of our faculty and several workshops on topics such as case briefing, time management, notetaking, and legal writing.
 In addition, Jump Start students will get the chance to start networking and discovering the local scene during social events such as bowling, dinners, and other outings.

 So how do I apply?